Toy-Department/CMM-Arm/App/docs/README.md

 ## 📖 Usage Overview

 ### Connecting to Hardware
-1. Connect your Arduino-based digitizing arm via USB
+1. Connect your Arduino-based arm via USB
 2. Click **Refresh** to scan for available ports
 3. Select your device from the dropdown
 4. Click **Connect**